Whitewashing is an excellent option for revamping your laminate floor or switching up your home decor.

 Pour a little of the mixture into your paint roller tray and gently soak the paint roller in it.
 Then, gently roll it over the laminate floor to apply an even layer of whitewash.
 Once you’ve applied one coat, let it dry, and assess its appearance before adding more coats.

 You can apply as many coats as you like to get your desired look.
 Once finished, leave the floor to dry for 24 hours before moving on to the final step.

 7. Seal the Whitewash with Varnish

 Take a spotlessly clean paint brush (new is best) and apply an even layer of varnish over the floor.
 Once the first coat is dry, apply another coat and let it dry before using your room.

 Whitewashing your laminate flooring gives it a new lease of life by creating a beautiful rustic finish.
 The process is simple, and the materials are inexpensive to source.

-If you’re planning on fitting new laminate flooring, check out our UK laminate flooring cost guide and avoid getting ripped off!
+If you plan on fitting new laminate flooring, check out our laminate flooring cost guide and avoid getting ripped off!

 Can laminate flooring be whitewashed?

 Yes, you can whitewash your laminate flooring if you do it correctly.
 Follow our step-by-step guide above to achieve the best results.